brainworkup/neuro2/template.typ

 = APPENDIX
 == Test Selection Procedures
 <test-selection-procedures>
 Neuropsychological tests are performance-based, and cognitive performance is summarized above.
 Cultural considerations were made in selecting measures, interpreting results, and making diagnostic impressions and recommendations.
-Test scores are reported in comparison to same-age and sex/gender peers, with labels (e.g., Below Average, Average, Above Average; @guilmetteAmericanAcademyClinical2020), intended to be descriptive, not diagnostic.
+Test scores are reported in comparison to same-age and sex/gender peers, with labels (e.g., Below Average, Average, Above Average; (Guilmette et al., 2020)), intended to be descriptive, not diagnostic.
 Standardized scores provide important context, but do not alone lead to accurate diagnosis or treatment recommendations.

 == Conversion of Test Scores
 <conversion-of-test-scores>